 Lead segmentation does not just group leads based on common needs, but on similar characteristics, interests, job titles, demographics and more.
 Segmentation is important for a number of reasons, but ultimately it is the key to laser-targeting your customers based on their differences, as well as based on how they perceive the full value of certain products.

 While lead scoring may rank leads, segmentation groups them in a way that it is easier to deploy actionable strategies based on gathered or available information.
 It is easy to see that lead segmentation goes hand-in-hand with lead scoring, and both may even be used interchangeably in some cases.

 Creating a successful lead scoring strategy

 It is important to remember that lead scoring isn’t a one-size-fits-all strategy.
 Marketing efforts could still fail after implementing lead scoring, especially if your strategy is lacking in implementation.
 Your lead scoring strategy should be personalised to suit the dynamics of your business and marketing/sales team, keeping in mind that wrong implementation could lead to a potential disaster.
 Imagine implementing a strategy that erroneously places ‘purchase-ready’ leads in the red zone?
-A competitor with a better lead scoring strategy mighty scoop up these leads to your disadvantage.
-This why the lead scoring process needs constant tweaking until you can determine what works best for your business.
+A competitor with a better lead scoring strategy might scoop up these leads to your disadvantage.
+This is why the lead scoring process needs constant tweaking until you can determine what works best for your business.